 As part of our commitment to improving the communities where we operate, we strive to protect our world for future generations.
 We look for ways to reduce, reuse, and recycle our resources.
-Some examples of steps we have taken are:
+Some examples of steps we have taken include:

-In partnership with Duke Energy, MDI installed charging stations for reefers at the distribution center in Hickory, NC.
+In partnership with Duke Energy, MDI installed charging stations for reefers at the distribution center in Hickory, N.C.
 These stations allow reefers that keep the trailers cold to run on electricity instead of diesel fuel.
-Both MDI trucks and over the road trucks use these stations to save fuel, reduce emissions, and reduce noise pollution.
+Both MDI trucks and over-the-road trucks use these stations to save fuel, reduce emissions, and reduce noise pollution.

 All Alex Lee facilities use energy-saving lights.
 In the MDI warehouse, we have LED lights with motion sensors that turn lights off when there is no activity in the area.
 We also use LED lights in our Lowes Foods stores with motion sensors in the frozen cases so that they only turn on when a guest is near the case.
 Converting the facilities to LED lights resulted in significant power savings and energy conservation.

 In 2022, Alex Lee recycled over 23,000 tons of cardboard and over 750 tons of flexible plastics, such as pallet wrap, stretch film, case overwrap, and plastic bags, through our bulk recycling programs.
 That’s collectively over 1,200 truckloads of recycled material that was kept out of the landfill last year.
 After it is collected and baled at one of our distribution centers, the cardboard and plastic are sold to third parties for recycling and processing.
 On the retail side, we provide recycling options at the front of every Lowes Foods store.